wshanks/Zutilo/README.md

 Feature Requests and Bug Submissions
 ------------------------------------

 The latest source code for Zutilo is maintained on [GitHub](https://github.com/willsALMANJ/Zutilo "Zutilo's GitHub page").
-Issues and patches can be submitted there.
+Bugs can be reported by clicking on the "New Issue" button under [the Issues section](https://github.com/willsALMANJ/Zutilo/issues "GitHub Issues page") of the GitHub site.
 You can also check there to see if a bug you experience has already been reported by another user.
+Make sure to check the "closed" tab of the Issues section to see if the bug has already been addressed.
+Feature requests may also be submitted by opening a new issue.
+Please open a new issue before submitting your code.

 Efforts will be taken to fulfill requests for locales of Zutilo in languages other than English.